Techtonica/curriculum/projects/eventonica-project.md

 #### Part 3 - Adding User

+Learn about pools and clients by reading the documentation for [node-postgres](https://node-postgres.com/api/pool).

 Now implement the ability to create new users.
-First create a database in Postgres called "eventonica", and then create a Users and a Events table.
+First create a database in Postgres (in your graphical client app or terminal) called "eventonica", and then create a Users and a Events table.

-Switching back to Javascript, using Inquirer, implement code in `app.createNewUser` to ask for a new ficticious users name and age, or some other attribute.
+Switching back to Javascript in VSCode, using Inquirer, implement code in `app.createNewUser` to ask for a new ficticious users name and age, or some other attribute.
 Then, display this information and save it to your Postgres database.

-Using your database client run a `SELECT` query against your Users table to verify that your users are successfully created.
+Finally, using your database client, run a `SELECT` query against your Users table to verify that your users are successfully created.

 #### Part 4 - Eventful API AJAX